 - Rehabilitation or therapy that may not be available on the NHS

-A compensation calculation can also include:
+A psychological injury at work compensation calculation can also include:

 - Loss of earnings – including loss of future earnings if you cannot return to work